-Barry Bennell: Man who sued Man City 'baffled' by abuse ruling
+Barry Bennell: Victim who sued Man City 'baffled' by abuse ruling

 A Manchester City spokeswoman said it was "accepted by all parties that the abuse had taken place".

-In a statement after the ruling, the club said: "Manchester City has both personally and publicly apologised without reservation for the unimaginable suffering that each survivor experienced as the result of abuse they suffered."
+In a statement, the club said it had "both personally and publicly apologised without reservation for the unimaginable suffering that each survivor experienced".

 The club said it had launched a compensation scheme in 2019 "designed as an alternative route to civil action, which can often be lengthy, traumatic and costly" offering payments to victims of "non-recent child abuse".

-The spokeswoman confirmed that "scores of survivors via multiple law firms have successfully utilised the scheme" but the victims in the High Court trial had not used the scheme.
+The spokeswoman confirmed that "scores of survivors... have successfully utilised the scheme" but eight that took their cases to the High Court had not used the scheme.

-The man said his civil case had been running two years before the compensation scheme had been launched and the compensation offered would not have been enough to cover the legal costs.
+The man said his civil case had been running two years before the compensation scheme was launched and the amount offered would not have been enough to cover his legal costs.

-He said: "It is not about the money, it is about some acceptance, some acknowledgement of what happened to us."
+"It is not about the money, it is about some acceptance, some acknowledgement of what happened to us," he said.